 4 Steps to Remove Snow from a Gravel Driveway

-Here are four steps to consider when removing snow from a gravel driveway:
+A few of the most important steps to consider when removing snow from a gravel driveway include:

 - Use a snow blower with skid shoes

 - Raise then lower the blower to remove layers

 1. Use a Snow Blower With Skid Shoes

 Snow blowers are the most efficient pieces of equipment to use when removing snow from a gravel driveway.
 When removing the snow from gravel, equip the snow blower with skid shoes so the unit leaves about an inch of snow behind.
 By doing so, you will eliminate the likelihood of gravel being picked up and processed through the implement’s chute.